Winnipeg Rapid Transit: History

 After the amalgamation of Winnipeg with its suburbs in 1972 and the creation of Winnipeg Transit, the newly-created transit department completely changed its view on rapid transit, opting for Bus Rapid Transit (BRT) instead, and changing where it should initially go to between downtown Winnipeg and the Fort Garry campus of the University of Manitoba.
 Deleuuw Dillon was hired to create a plan for bus rapid transit, now the Southwest Transit Corridor.
 However, politicians balked at the cost of any form of rapid transit—rail or bus, due to the very high initial construction costs.
-Dillon Consulting remains involved in planning for the SWBRT.
+Dillon Consulting remains involved in planning for Southwest BRT.

 In 2002, Mayor Glen Murray pushed for BRT as the mode choice for the Southwest Transit Corridor using guided bus technology like that in the Essen, Germany.
 He made a deal with Premier Gary Doer that would see the construction of the Kenaston Underpass, the construction of the Manitoba Hydro headquarters downtown, and the construction of Phase I of the Corridor.
 All projects except the BRT were funded and constructed.
 Murray quit his job as Mayor to run for a seat in the 2004 Federal election, which he lost.

 The next Mayor, Sam Katz, promised to cancel a $43-million federal grant for the Southwest Transit Corridor and use that for improving recreation centres.
 At the same day of the 29 September 2004 vote on rapid transit, 25-year (1979–2004) veteran Transit Director Rick Borland quit the position and retired over the issue when one of Katz's advisors, Bryan Gray, criticized a report by Winnipeg Transit used to request funding for the busway.

-In November 2004, Katz visited Ottawa and rode the O-Train (now the Trillium Line).
+In November 2004, Katz visited Ottawa and rode the O-Train (now Line 2).
 Katz commented "And it's new, it's innovative -- it's the 21st century.
 There's no reason in my mind that we shouldn't explore this."

 Instead, Katz formed an ad hoc group, chaired by Councillor Wyatt (Transcona), in the same ward that New Flyer has its manufacturing plant, to complete a study on the viability of LRT for Winnipeg, though Katz could not accomplish an LRT for Winnipeg.
 The Rapid Transit Task Force report was released in 2005.

 Columnist Tom Brodbeck wrote in a September 2004 Winnipeg Sun article that there had been no cost-benefit analysis of the BRT project.

 As a compromise, Katz allowed Phase I of BRT that "could be converted to LRT at a later date."
 Papers were signed in September 2008, with construction beginning during the Summer of 2009.

-On April 8th 2012, Phase 1 of the Southwest Transitway opened.
+On April 8, 2012, Phase 1 of the Southwest Transitway opened.

-On April 12th 2020, Phase 2 of the Southwest Transitway opened.
+On April 12, 2020, Phase 2 of the Southwest Transitway opened.